Recently was unveiled Google’s pigeon update to its search algorithm, engineered to improve local search.

-How to survive the Pigeon update and ideas for improving local listings?
+How to survive Google’s pigeon update and ideas for improving local listings?

 1. After the update has been fully rolled out, look for the high-ranking local directories in your niche for your targeted keywords.
 I say that the update is not yet fully rolled out because all major updates take more than a week to fully roll out.